The Sanity CLI tool can be installed through npm:

 npm install -g @sanity/cli.
 Once installed, you can bootstrap a new project using

-usage: sanity [-v|--version] [-d|--debug] [-h|--help] <command> [<args>] Commands: build Builds the current Sanity configuration to a static bundle check Performs a Sanity check configcheck Checks if the required configuration files for plugins exists and are up to date cors Interact with CORS-entries for your project dataset Interact with datasets in your project debug Gathers information on Sanity environment deploy Deploys a statically built Sanity studio docs Opens the Sanity documentation documents Interact with documents in your project exec Runs a script in Sanity context graphql deploy Deploy a GraphQL API from the current Sanity schema help Displays help information about Sanity hook Interact with hooks in your project init Initialize a new Sanity project or plugin install Installs a Sanity plugin to the current Sanity configuration login Authenticates against the Sanity.io API logout Logs out of the Sanity.io session manage Opens the Sanity project management UI start Starts a webserver that serves Sanity undeploy Removes the deployed studio from <hostname>.sanity.studio uninstall Removes a Sanity plugin from the current Sanity configuration upgrade Upgrades all (or some) Sanity modules to their latest versions versions Shows the installed versions of Sanity CLI and core components See 'sanity help <command>' for specific information on a subcommand.
+usage: sanity [--default] [-v|--version] [-d|--debug] [-h|--help] <command> [<args>] Commands: build Builds the current Sanity configuration to a static bundle configcheck Checks if the required configuration files for plugins exists and are up to date cors Interact with CORS-entries for your project dataset Interact with datasets in your project debug Gathers information on Sanity environment deploy Deploys a statically built Sanity studio docs Opens the Sanity documentation documents Interact with documents in your project exec Runs a script in Sanity context graphql Interact with GraphQL APIs help Displays help information about Sanity hook Interact with hooks in your project init Initialize a new Sanity project or plugin install Installs a Sanity plugin to the current Sanity configuration login Authenticates against the Sanity.io API logout Logs out of the Sanity.io session manage Opens the Sanity project management UI projects Interact with projects connected to your logged in user start Starts a web server for the Content Studio undeploy Removes the deployed studio from <hostname>.sanity.studio uninstall Removes a Sanity plugin from the current Sanity configuration upgrade Upgrades all (or some) Sanity modules to their latest versions users Manage users of your project versions Shows the installed versions of Sanity CLI and core components See 'sanity help <command>' for specific information on a subcommand.

 sanity help is missing any of these commands, make sure your current working directory is the root of your Sanity project.

 Not to be confused with

 sanity debug, which returns information about your Sanity environment, you can use the

 DEBUG environment variable with your

 sanity commands to get more verbose results and troubleshoot potential issues.